-I have always had a passion for listening and making sure that our clients feel heard.
+I have a passion for listening, and making sure that our clients feel heard.
 There is a unique and meaningful personality inside all organizations; the right questions help us to understand and communicate this personality.

-What I love about Portland – The outdoors, the great food and drink, the people.
+What I love about Portland – The access to nature, the great food and drink, the people.

 My favorite place ever traveled – Nepal, because of the amazing people, scenery and tea.

-Hobbies – Homebrewing, riding motorcycles, rooting for the Portland Timbers, raising chickens/gardening and traveling with my lovely wife.
+Hobbies – Riding motorcycles, home-brewing, rooting for the Portland Timbers, spending time in the great outdoors, and traveling with my lovely wife.

 Weirdest thing I’ve ever eaten – Some ‘friends’ in Nepal tricked me into eating parts of a goat normally reserved for reproduction.
 Further proof that you can fry just about anything and make it palatable.